 In reality, squirrels are a common cause of power outages.
 Electricity utility providers can no longer rely on grid-connected consumers to supply power on demand.

-You may reclaim your independence and put the power back in your own hands with a backup battery system for your house.
+You may reclaim your independence and put the power back in your own hands with a solar battery backup system for your house.
 Household batteries provide a reliable, on-demand power source for homes.

 Having a home battery to store the energy generated by solar panels throughout the day allows many families to utilize that energy when the sun goes down.

-In the case of a blackout, some users prefer to leave their house batteries linked to the grid in order to store backup power.
+In the case of a blackout, some users prefer to leave their house batteries linked to the grid to store backup power.

 Whether the power system is functioning or not, homeowners using batteries can be certain that they will always have access to the energy they need.
 Wow, it must be a fantastic sensation.